-In spring 2019, the college hired its first instructional technology specialist to support instructors with technology and also help with online and hybrid courses.
+In spring 2019, the College hired its first Instructional Technology Specialist to support instructors with technology and also help with online and hybrid courses.
 This faculty works closely with the Division Chair for Business, Computer, and Information Technology to manage online courses and train instructors.

 Part-time faculty are provided training by the Division Chair and the Instructional Technology Specialist.
-There are seven part-time and full-time faculty members who teach program courses in IT.
-Five of the faculty members are Quality Matters certified and one faculty member is also certified in peer reviewer and Quality Matters administration.
-The Division Chair and the business faculty who are both full-time with over fifteen years of teaching and program management experience teach some of the IT related courses.
+There are four part-time and two full-time faculty members who teach program courses in IT.
+Five of the faculty members are Quality Matters certified, and one faculty member is also certified in peer reviewer and Quality Matters administration.
+The Division Chair and the Business faculty who are both full-time with over fifteen years of teaching and program management experience instruct some of the accounting related courses.
 These two faculty members along with the instructional technology specialist provide support, mentoring, and training for the part-time faculty.

-Every year during faculty orientation an educational expert provides training and faculty development for all full-time and part-time faculty.
-The college has been utilizing LMS for all face-to-face and online program courses.
-This allowed the Division Chair who worked as an administrator of Blackboard, to provide additional support to instructors and students through the LMS.
+Every year during faculty orientation, an educational expert provides training and faculty development for all full-time and part-time faculty.
+The College is utilizing the LMS platform for all face-to-face and online program courses.
+This allows the Division Chair who worked as an administrator of Blackboard, to provide additional support to instructors and students through LMS.